zzwx/interval/README.md

 ## Motivation

-I did not investigate whether generating all the variations is the best way or not to deal with all the numeric types.
-Making functions accept `interface{}` didn't sound like a robust approach.
-Certainly if only a subset of these auto-generated functions is used, the Go compiler is not going to include them all in the final build.
 This approach is inspired by [Rob Pike's article](https://blog.golang.org/generate) on code generation.
-In a meanwhile I found out that Generics may not be an overall remedy, especially where the code should be written differently depending on the actual numeric capacity.
-I ended up writing a universal code though.
+Until generics are implemented, this is simply an example of code generation, exploiting templates in this case.

 ## Installation